Selling Life Insurance in Canada: Rules, Taxes & Options

 How To Sell Life Insurance in Canada?

-Convert Term Life Insurance to Permanent Coverage First
+1. Convert Term to Permanent Coverage

-Understand the Tax Implications
+2. Understand the Tax Implications

-Find an Experienced Independent Life Settlement Broker
+3. Find an Experienced Independent Broker

 An experienced life settlement broker acts as your agent and advocate.
 They will professionally package and market your policy to interested buyers, help you negotiate the best price, and handle all legal documentation.

-Complete the Broker’s Life Settlement Application in Detail
+5. Complete the Application

 This initial application asks for your personal, financial and medical details so that your broker and potential buyers can accurately assess your policy’s current value based on your life expectancy.
 Be honest about your health and medical history.

-Provide Access to Your Medical Records
+6. Provide Access to Your Medical Records

-Potentially Get a Life Expectancy Evaluation Done Professionally
+7. Undergo a Life Expectancy (LE) Evaluation

 It takes time for interested buyers to thoroughly underwrite and evaluate your policy for bid consideration based on your age, medical status and life expectancy.
+Your broker should then present you with multiple, competing bids.

-Review Multiple Offers and Negotiate the Best Deal
+9. Review Offers and Negotiate

-Key Considerations Before Selling Life Insurance Policy
+Alternatives to Selling Your Life Insurance Policy

 What Are The Alternatives to Selling Your Life Insurance Policy?